-It goes to the root of matters and shows the motives that produce certain actions, thus exposing the actual workings of the heart.
+It goes to the root of matters and shows the motives that produce certain actions, thus exposing the reader the actual workings of his own heart.

-It deals with the thoughts, the mouth, the lips, the tongue, the ear, the eye, the hand, the foot, and how they connect to the conduct of the individual.
+It deals with the thoughts, the mouth, the lips, the tongue, the ear, the eye, the hand, the foot, as all connected with the conduct of the individual.

-It shows the results of thoughts, words, or actions, good or bad; that is, the reaping of what is sown.
+It shows faithfully the results of thoughts, words, or actions, good or bad; that is, the reaping of what is sown.